Top Rated in Orange County

 The cost of a facelift in Orange County can vary greatly from one surgeon to another.
 One of the reasons for this cost variance is the surgeon’s expertise in lifting the drooping soft tissues and restoring loss of facial volume.

-At Cosmetic Plastic Surgery Institute, Our Surgical Team utilizes the gold standard extended SMAS dual plane approach that lifts the droopy skin and underlying soft tissue layers separately.
-Our Surgical Team often makes an analogy to a properly made bed: you cannot pull the bedspread cover without first tucking in the underlying sheets first.
+At Cosmetic Plastic Surgery Institute, Dr. Paris utilizes the gold standard extended SMAS dual plane approach that lifts the droopy skin and underlying soft tissue layers separately.
+Dr. Paris often makes an analogy to a properly made bed: you cannot pull the bedspread cover without first tucking in the underlying sheets first.
 The same is true for a facelift.

 An experienced surgeon will leverage the lifting of the drooping face and neck tissues on this underlying layer, called the SMAS, thus avoiding tension and an “operated” look if tension is placed on the outer skin layer.
-In addition, Our Surgical Team specializes in the transfer of fat in patients who have lost volume by using a comprehensive analysis of facial volume losses as well as employing a “minimal transfer time” technique to optimize fat graft take.
+In addition, Dr. Paris specializes in the transfer of fat in patients who have lost volume by using a comprehensive analysis of facial volume losses as well as employing a “minimal transfer time” technique to optimize fat graft take.

 The cost of a facelift can range widely due to the rising popularity of “mini-facelifts” or “quick-lifts” that in all actuality provide suboptimal results.
 These types of “mini-facelifts” generally cost around $6,000 to $8,000.

 In contrast, the gold standard extended SMAS, dual-plane facelifts in Newport Beach generally cost between $12,000 to $15,000.
-We encourage you to consult Our Surgical Team prior to committing to surgery as he is well regarded not only for his facelift results but also for his reasonable facelift prices.
+We encourage you to consult Dr. Paris prior to committing to surgery as he is well regarded not only for his facelift results but also for his reasonable facelift prices.

 We urge you to consider whether a few thousand in savings would be worth a lifetime of poor or short term results.
 If you look in the mirror and are unhappy with the sagging of your neck and the loose skin around your lower cheeks and mouth, then make a consultation with our expert facelift surgeon.